carbon-language/carbon-lang/docs/design/pattern-matching.md

 what happens when the overload definitions are split across multiple files, or a particular overload has a separate forward declaration and implementation.

-**Question:** Can the set of overloads associated with a name be different in different files or different positions within the same file?
+**Problem:** Can the set of overloads associated with a name be different in different files or different positions within the same file?

 It would be nice if the answer was no. In particular it would be useful to make